kiskinvlad/docker-darknet-yolov/README.md

 $ python3 train_test_split.py
 ```
 4. Please change the **yolo-obj.cfg**, **obj.data** and **yolo-obj.names** file according to your custom class numbers and ***YOLOv3 and YOLOv4***.
 This repo has been configured of **6 classes** for **YOLOv3**
-5. The full **workspace** direcotry structures should look like below-
+5. The full **workspace** directory structures should look like below-
 ```
 ├── data
 │   ├── obj